Time: 15:45 - 17:15

 - play and recognise basic I, IV and V chords in major keys

-- play and recognise gradations in forte and piano dynamics
+- Play and recognise different forte and piano dynamics

 - play with finger staccato